Grifo radar: Grifo-F

 The 85 kg Grifo-F P2804 radar is designed to fit into the nose of Northrop F-5, and in comparison to earlier Grifo-L, Grifo-F is larger and has the additional compatibility with active radar guided air-to-air missiles.
 Grifo-F shares the same components of slightly larger Grifo-M3 radar, with the exception of its own elliptical antenna, which is unique to the space confinement of F-5.
-Grifo-F has been installed on Singaporean Air Force F-5s e Brazilian Air Force F-5s.
+Grifo-F has been installed on Singaporean Air Force F-5s and Brazilian Air Force F-5s.

 Grifo-M

 Grifo M P2800 series radars are larger and more powerful radars than Grifo-X, and like Grifo-F, Grifo-M also uses multi-processors for fire control, but incorporated additional compatibility with anti-ship missiles (AShM), and also has greater look-down range and better look-down capability by adopting fast Fourier transform (FFT) Doppler-filtering techniques.
 It also differs from Grifo-F in having circular antenna array.
 Grifo-M series includes 2 models: